Aishwaryaa12/k3s-flux/README.md

 ### Admission Control: Kyverno

 **`disallow-latest-tag`** rejects any Pod where a container uses the `:latest` image tag.
-Mutable tags make the running image unauditable, you cannot determine what code is running from the manifest, and you cannot roll back to a known state.
+Mutable tags make the running image unauditable — you cannot determine what code is running from the manifest, and you cannot roll back to a known state.
 All platform workloads satisfy this policy because image automation enforces pinned semver tags as process.

 **`require-resource-requests-limits`** rejects any Pod where a container omits CPU or memory `requests` and `limits`.
 Without limits, a misbehaving container can exhaust node resources and starve every other workload.
 On a single-node cluster this means full platform outage.

 Both policies use `validationFailureAction: Audit` with `background: true`.
-Audit mode records violations in `PolicyReport` resources without blocking admission, the correct posture while infrastructure Helm charts are being audited for compliance. `background: true` re-evaluates existing resources continuously.
+Audit mode records violations in `PolicyReport` resources without blocking admission — the correct posture while infrastructure Helm charts are being audited for compliance. `background: true` re-evaluates existing resources continuously.

 ```bash
 # Inspect current policy compliance across all namespaces